santi100a/library-template/README.md

 - Automatic testing: Jest.
 - TypeScript 4.9.5 for built-in type definitions and support for compiling to ES3.
 - ESLint and Prettier.
-- A pre-commit hook for prettifying and validation, so you don't get embarrased if your PR's CI fails :)
 - Security policy and contribution guidelines.

 - Self-made scripts for verification of package.json and creation of an ESM wrapper